Learn How to Grow Oregano in Containers to enjoy the fresh aromatic sprigs in your Italian and Greek dishes!

 Pot size depends on the type of oregano you’ve decided to grow.
 In pots, regular oregano seldom grows more than 12-18 inches tall.
 You can grow it in a medium 8 to 12 inches deep pot with a similar spread.
 Some low growing varieties like creeping oregano and golden oregano can be grown in shallow but wide 6-8 inches deep pot.
 Plant tall varieties like Lebanese and Mexican oregano in a minimum 12 inches pot.

 Requirements for Growing Oregano

-This easy to grow herb is not much needy when it comes to requirements.
-Still, keeping a few things in mind before growing help in having a productive plant.
+This easy-to-grow herb is not much needy when it comes to requirements.
+Still, keeping a few things in mind before growing helps in having a productive plant.

 Also Read: Ways To Get Super Soil For Garden